-We, as bond counsel to the New York City Housing Development Corporation (the "Corporation"), a corporate governmental agency, constituting a public benefit corporation, organized and existing under and pursuant to the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law (Chapter 44-b of the Consolidated Laws of New York), as amended (the "Act"), have examined a record of proceedings relating to the issuance by the Corporation of \$61,940,000 Multi-Family Housing Revenue Bonds, 2025 Series B-1 (the "2025 Series B-1 Bonds") and \$98,220,000 Multi-Family Housing Revenue Bonds, 2025 Series B-2 (the "2025 Series B-2 Bonds"; the 2025 Series B-1 Bonds and the 2025 Series B-2 Bonds being collectively referred to as the "2025 Bonds").
+We, as bond counsel to the New York City Housing Development Corporation (the "Corporation"), a corporate governmental agency, constituting a public benefit corporation, organized and existing under and pursuant to the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law (Chapter 44-b of the Consolidated Laws of New York), as amended (the "Act"), have examined a record of proceedings relating to the issuance by the Corporation of \$133,665,000 Multi-Family Housing Revenue Bonds, 2025 Series C-1 (the "2025 Series C-1 Bonds"), \$247,515,000 Multi-Family Housing Revenue Bonds, 2025 Series C-2 (the "2025 Series C-2 Bonds"; the 2025 Series C-1 Bonds and the 2025 Series C-2 Bonds being collectively referred to as the "2025 Series D Bonds") and \$124,095,000 Multi-Family Housing Revenue Bonds, 2025 Series E (the "2025 Series E Bonds"; the 2025 Series C Bonds, the 2025 Series D Bonds and the 2025 Series E Bonds being collectively referred to as the "2025 Bonds").

-The 2025 Bonds are authorized to be issued pursuant to the Act, the Multi-Family Housing Revenue Bonds Bond Resolution of the Corporation, adopted July 27, 1993, as amended (the "General Resolution"), and the Three Hundred Seventieth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2025 Series B-1 and 2025 Series B-2 of the Corporation, adopted April 7, 2025 (the "Supplemental Resolution"; the General Resolution and the Supplemental Resolution being collectively referred to as the "Resolutions").
-The 2025 Bonds are being issued for the purpose of financing the 2025 Series B Mortgage Loans (as defined in the Resolutions).
+The 2025 Bonds are authorized to be issued pursuant to the Act, the Multi-Family Housing Revenue Bonds Bond Resolution of the Corporation, adopted July 27, 1993, as amended (the "General Resolution"), and, with respect to the 2025 Series C Bonds, the Three Hundred Seventy-First Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2025 Series C-1 and 2025 Series C-2 of the Corporation, adopted June 3, 2025, with respect to the 2025 Series D Bonds, the Three Hundred Seventy-Second Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2025 Series D of the Corporation, adopted June 3, 2025 and, with respect to the 2025 Series E Bonds, the Three Hundred Seventy-Third Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2025 Series E of the Corporation, adopted June 3, 2025 (collectively, the "Supplemental Resolutions"; the General Resolution and the Supplemental Resolutions being collectively referred to as the "Resolutions").
+The 2025 Series C Bonds are being issued for the purpose of financing the 2025 Series C Mortgage Loans (as defined in the Resolutions).
+The 2025 Series D Bonds are being issued for the purpose of financing the 2025 Series D Mortgage Loans and financing other Corporation Corporate Purposes (as such terms are defined in the Resolutions).
+The 2025 Series E Bonds are being issued for the purpose of financing the 2025 Series E Mortgage Loans (as defined in the Resolutions).